dgroomes/aws-playground/README.md

 ## Instructions

-Follow these instructions to build the program, deploy it locally, and deploy it to AWS as a proper Lambda function:
+Follow these instructions to test the program, deploy it locally, and deploy it to AWS as a proper Lambda function:

 1. Use Java 11
 2. Run the test suite: